Adithya-Siddam/Basic-AndroidStudio/README.md

 ### Output:

 ### Result:
-Therefore a program is return to develop a program to detect the various life cycles of an activity.
-The program is successfully executed.
+Therefore a program is return to develop a program to detect the various life cycles of an activity and the program is successfully executed.